 In addition, the same APIs (always talking about extensions used by browsers) can be used to enable malicious files to be downloaded and stored on the user's device.
 This data is stored in the storage of an extension, and can later be used to track users across the web.

-These types of attacks are no longer theoretical, as they were recently proven in a study published by Dolière Francis Somé, a researcher from the Université Côte d'Azur and INRIA, the French research institute.
+These types of attacks are no longer theoretical, having recently been proven in a study published by Dolière Francis Somé, a researcher at the Université Côte d'Azur and INRIA, the French research institute.

 Somé developed a tool and looked over 78.000 extensions for Chrome, Firefox and Opera.
 He managed to identify 197 extensions that allowed the API's internal communication interface to appear with web applications.
 This can give malicious websites access to the data stored in a user's browser, data that should normally not be accessible.